Sonia-96/MyStudyNotes/Java&Web/Web.md

    - kill the program: `kill <PId>`

-2. A **thread** is a mechanism that allows a program to divide itself into two or more simultaneously running tasks.(then a program can do multiple things concurrently)
+2. A **thread** is a mechanism that allows a program to divide itself into multiple simultaneously running tasks.

    - threads allow a single program to use multiple cores at the same time